 On this Page.
 I'll share more about the 4th Step: P. Pick What You Use.

-The last insight I’ll share here in how to overcome fear of feedback is this important understanding that: All feedback may not be about you, but all feedback IS for you.
+The last insight I’ll share here on overcoming fear of feedback is this important understanding: All feedback may not be about you, but all feedback IS for you.
 Take a minute to write that down.
-Read it again, and remember it.
+Reread it, and remember it.

-Feedback comes to you by way of each person’s behavioral style.
-One person might want you to get to the bottom line quickly (High D’s), and another person might want you to provide all the details and the logic (High C’s).
-In addition we all have different life views and experiences that, rightly so, causes each of us to have our own goals, preferences and biases around what we think is “right” and what we think other people should do.
+Feedback comes to you by way of each person’s DISC behavioral style.
+One person might want you to get to the bottom line quickly (High D's), and another might want you to provide all the details and the logic (High C's).
+In addition, we all have different life views and experiences that, rightly so, cause each of us to have our own goals, preferences, and biases around what we think is “right” and what we think other people should do.

-Feedback is often another person’s perception, it is definitely not always ‘the truth’ or the only way.
+Feedback is often another person’s perception; it is not always ‘the truth’ or the only way.
 It’s just one person’s perception.

-But, knowing what another person's perceptions are, is powerful.
-Once you know you can begin to understand what other people see.
+But knowing what another person's perceptions are, is powerful.
+Once you know, you can begin to understand what other people see.
 You can look at situations from a different vantage point.
-And, with this wider view of information, you can make better decisions about the actions you take.
+And, with this broader view of information, you can make better decisions about your actions.

 Recommended Feedback Acceptance Action:

 It’s still not always easy for me, and I suspect, for many of us.
-But with these four how to overcome fear and resistance to feedback steps, it gets easier and easier to continually advance and grow professionally.
+But with these four ways to overcome fear and resistance to feedback steps, it gets easier and easier to advance and grow professionally continually.
 Yea!